AniketChitre/ComputationalOptimization/README.md

 ### Adam Optimisation

 Implemented the "Adam" (adaptive moment estimation) algorithm - this is a combination of the gradient descent with momentum and RMSprop algorithms.
-(Additionally, backtracking has been included to appropriately adjust the learning rate, alpha).
+(Additionally, backtracking has been included.)

 The key concepts behind Adam can be summarised in the following 3 equations: